VeritasDL-zz/SADXCHAOS/README.md

 - Random Set Ice - Freezes Sonic Or Knuckles in a ice block.
 - Random Conveyor Belt - Spawns in the moving Conveyor Belt from Final Egg With random Size and speed
 - Random Conveyor Spike - Spawns in the Conveyor Spike from Final Egg
-- Random Cart - Spawns in the TinklePark Cart and Forces the player in it for 2000 Frames
+- Random Cart - Spawns in the TinklePark Cart and Forces the player in it for 1000 Frames
+- Random Boot - Causes the Gamma Boot Up Screen Effect
+- Random ScanLine - Causes the Gamma Scanline Screen Effect
+- Random WaterPiller Spawns in a water pillar that Chaos uses to steal the last Chaos Emerald.